Mariners outfielder Jake Fraley isn’t letting an eye-opening and frustrating 2020 season define him

 “I really only played like six games or seven games last year,” he said.
 “I really feel like sitting here now that the last time I played a season was in 2019.”

 The Mariners would love to have the Fraley from 2019.
-He dominated at the Double-A level and was solid at the Triple-A level, but his call-up to the MLB level was limited to 12 games.
+He dominated at the Class AA level and was solid at the Class AAA level, but his call-up to the MLB level was limited to 12 games.
 It was delayed by an ankle issue and ended early due to a thumb injury suffered in an outfield collision with Smith.

 He’s played in a total of 19 MLB games.
 Does that really offer a true gauge of Jake Fraley as an MLB player?

 “I don’t think you or anybody in baseball would say 20 games is fair to say that you’ve seen a player do what he can do at a certain level,” he said.
-“You haven’t been able to see what I really can do at the big league level because I haven’t necessarily had the timeframe I’ve had at every single level to do what I’ve done.
+“You haven’t been able to see what I really can do at the big-league level because I haven’t necessarily had the time frame I’ve had at every single level to do what I’ve done.
 If you look back at when I have a full season and a good amount of at-bats, that’s who Jake Fraley is and that’s what I’ve done my entire career.
-I haven’t had that the MLB level.
+I haven’t had that at the MLB level.
 I wouldn’t base it off 20 games.”

 Fraley knows he’s competing for a spot on the roster with Jarred Kelenic, Braden Bishop and the utility infielder that Seattle used last season in the outfield.
 He trimmed up, got more flexible and tweaked his swing.
 His mindset remains unchanged.